QuickBooks Blog

 • Form a C-Corp: A C corporation is a distinct legal entity owned by shareholders that provides limited liability protection.
 It requires that shareholders hold meetings and maintain records.
 Each shareholder is taxed separately from the entity.

 Choosing your business type carefully is crucial since this will become the foundation of your S corporation, once you elect S-corp status.
 After making your selection, you’ll have to register your entity with your local government.
+Learn more about the difference between an S-corp and an LLC.

 2. File your paperwork

-Whether you choose to form an LLC or C-Corp, the next step in forming your corporation is to select an available business name to register it under.
+Whether you form an LLC or a C-Corp, the next step in forming your corporation is to select an available business name to register it under.
 To find out if your business name is available, you can search on your local Secretary of State’s website.
 If your business name is anything but your actual name, you’ll also need to file a “Doing Business As” (DBA) name.

 You will also need to determine which state you’ll incorporate your business in.
 Consider the following logistics while making your location decision: